-Cattle to be graded under MSA are consigned to an MSA licensed abattoir (a list can be obtained from the MSA website).
+Cattle to be graded for MSA are consigned to an MSA licensed abattoir.
 A Livestock Production Assurance National Vendor Declaration (LPA NVD) and an MSA vendor declaration, which is checked by the MSA accredited grader and livestock personnel, are sent with the cattle (see MSA Tips & Tools: How to supply beef in the MSA system).